Powermongur/KoreanKibodeu/README.md

 **Small screenspace**

-Kibodeu only take up 1 line of text, where Windows On Screen Keybaord takes up 6 times the space.
+IXI Kibodeu only take up 1 line of text, where Windows On Screen Keybaord takes up 6 times the space.

 **No cost**

-With Kibodeu you get all features for free with no ads.
+With IXI Kibodeu you get all features for free with no ads.
 Open Source aswell.

-## Kibodeu vs Real korean keyboard / stickers / covers
+## IXI Kibodeu vs Real korean keyboard / stickers / covers

 - No cost
 - Compatibility